jonnor/ESC-CNN-microcontroller/report/report.md

 On ImageNet, MobileNet-160 $\alpha=0.5$ with 76M MACC performs better than SqueezeNet with 1700M MACC, a 22x reduction.
 The smallest tested model was 0.25 MobileNet-128, with 15M MACC and 200k parameters.

 ![Convolutional blocks of Effnet, ShuffleNet and Mobilenet.
-Illustration based on Effnet paper[@Effnet]](./img/conv-blocks-imagenets.png)
+Illustration based on Effnet paper[@Effnet]](./img/conv-blocks-imagenets.png){short-caption="Convolutional blocks of Effnet, ShuffleNet and Mobilenet"}

 Shufflenet[@Shufflenet] (2017) uses group convolutions in order to reduce computations.
 In order to mix information between different groups of convolutions it introduces